Macario Peralta Jr.

-Macario Peralta Jr. (July 30, 1913 – January 7, 1975) was a Filipino soldier, lawyer, senator and Secretary of National Defense.
+Macario Peralta Peralta Jr. (July 30, 1913 – January 7, 1975) was a Filipino soldier, lawyer, senator and Secretary of National Defense.

 Early life

-Born in Manila on July 30, 1913, of Ilocano-Pangasinan descent, Peralta grew up in Tarlac.
-He finished his Bachelor of Laws degree at the University of the Philippines, graduating cum laude, in 1936.
+Peralta was born in Manila on July 30, 1913, of Ilocano-Pangasinan descent to Macario Maravilla Peralta Sr. and Concepcion Roldan Peralta from Mangatarem, Pangasinan, he grew up in Moncada, Tarlac.
+Peralta finished his Bachelor of Laws degree at the University of the Philippines Manila, graduating cum laude, in 1936.
 He passed the bar the same year, obtaining second place to Diosdado Macapagal.

 Career

 Army Officer

 Peralta joined the Philippine Army in 1936 as a reserve officer and was later commissioned in the regular force as second Lieutenant.
 His first assignment was in Cebu as Commandant of the Visayan Institute ROTC cadets, later at the Adamson University in Manila.
 He attended the Philippine Army Infantry School in 1940, finishing at the top of his class.

 War found him back in the Visayas as Chief of Operations of the 61st Division, then being mobilized in Iloilo.
 After the surrender of the USAFFE troops to the Japanese, Peralta, then a Colonel, organized and led the guerrillas in Panay, Romblon, Palawan, Marinduque and portions of Masbate and Mindoro, all in or bordering the Western Visayas.
 Col. Peralta's guerrilla forces controlled much of Panay when the Americans returned on March 18, 1945.

 In this resistance campaign against the Japanese, Peralta displayed his exemplary leadership, competence and gallantry in action.
 For this he was awarded the Distinguished Service Star.
 The United States government conferred on him the Distinguished Service Cross and the Silver Star.
 The Distinguished Service Cross was presented to him on Panay, soon after liberation, as can be seen in this video on YouTube of the Panay landing taken by the Army Pictorial Service.

 Returning to military control in 1945, he was subsequently sent to the Command and General Staff College at Fort Leavenworth, Kansas, in the United States for advanced studies.
 He came home with a special commendation from the commandant of the school for his "brilliant and unexcelled scholastic record".
 Late in 1945, he was promoted to Brigadier General, and was designated Deputy Chief of Staff of the Philippine Army.

 He resigned from the Army in 1946 and was appointed by President Manuel Roxas as Chairman of the Philippine Veterans Board, a position he served until 1949.
 With the Magsaysay Mission to the United States which he helped organize, he was able to obtain substantial benefits for the disabled veterans.
 Again, he was awarded the Distinguished Service Star by the Philippine government for this mission.